awesome-streamers/awesome-streamerrc/TheAltF4Stream/README.md

 ### I. Drag-and-drop

-To use this configuration for your own personal use:
+To use this configuration for your own personal use (recommended):

 1. Install `neovim` nightly (required for LSP support) using the instructions at https://github.com/neovim/neovim